UK warns of more EU Iran sanctions if no change

 “Without that, of course we have sanctions we have imposed.
 They will not only be enforced but, over time, intensified.”

-Negotiations over Iran’s nuclear program resumed last month after a gap of more than a year, offering a chance to ease tensions and avert the threat of a new war in the Middle East.
-Iran says its nuclear program is purely for peaceful purposes.
+Negotiations over Iran’s nuclear programme resumed last month after a gap of more than a year, offering a chance to ease tensions and avert the threat of a new war in the Middle East.
+Iran says its nuclear programme is purely for peaceful purposes.

 It is facing a raft of intensified international sanctions, including an EU ban on its crude oil exports, which is due to take full effect on July 1.